Once you are out in Nature the view can be vast! How to capture some of that on paper?

 2) Focus on only one detail – eg. A branch of almond blossom, a tub of flowers, a window with foliage – and draw this.
 You could do several of these small sketches on one page.

 3) To create a good composition of the scene before you, use a viewfinder. ( an A5 piece of card with a matchbox-size hole cut out of the middle.)
-Move around looking through your viewfinder till you find a view you like.
+Move around looking through your viewfinder, using it vertically and horizontally.
+Move the viewfinder nearer and further from your eye until you find the composition you like.
+Like looking through a camera.

 Note where the horizon line cuts the edge of the square hole – draw your horizon line at the corresponding point of your paper.
 If a tree cuts the edge of the viewfinder hole, draw the tree in the corresponding point of your paper.